pidge1014/SRD20.Path.V.1.5/Races.md

 - **Languages**: Half-elves begin play speaking Common and Elven.
 Half-elves with high [Intelligence](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Intelligence-Int-) scores can choose any languages they want (except secret languages, such as Druidic).
 See the [Linguistics skill page](https://www.d20pfsrd.com/skills/linguistics) for more information about these languages.
 - **Elf Blood**: Half-elves count as both elves and [humans](https://www.d20pfsrd.com/races/core-races/human/) for any effect related to race.

-OPTIONAL CHARACTER TRAITS
+## OPTIONAL CHARACTER TRAITS

 - **Elven Immunities**: Half-elves are immune to magic [*sleep*](https://www.d20pfsrd.com/magic/all-spells/s/sleep) effects and gain a +2 racial saving throw bonus against [enchantment](https://www.d20pfsrd.com/magic#TOC-Enchantment) spells and effects.
 - **Adaptability**: Half-elves receive [Skill Focus](https://www.d20pfsrd.com/feats/general-feats/skill-focus) as a bonus feat at 1st level.
 - **Keen Senses**: Half-elves receive a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on [Perception](https://www.d20pfsrd.com/skills/perception) checks.
 - **Low-Light Vision**: Half-elves can see twice as far as [humans](https://www.d20pfsrd.com/races/core-races/human/) in conditions of dim light.
 - **Multitalented**: Half-elves choose two favored classes at first level and gain +1 hit point or +1 skill point whenever they take a level in either one of those classes.
 - **Alert for Betrayal** You gain a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on saves against [illusion](https://www.d20pfsrd.com/magic#TOC-Illusion) spells and effects.
 [Perception](https://www.d20pfsrd.com/skills/perception) and [Sense Motive](https://www.d20pfsrd.com/skills/sense-motive) are class skills for you.
-This racial trait replaces adaptability. **Source** [PZO9480](http://amzn.to/2q9yMgS)
 - **Ancestral Arms**: Some half-elves receive training in an unusual weapon.
 Half-elves with this racial trait receive [Exotic Weapon Proficiency](https://www.d20pfsrd.com/feats/combat-feats/exotic-weapon-proficiency-combat) or [Martial Weapon Proficiency](https://www.d20pfsrd.com/feats/combat-feats/martial-weapon-proficiency) with one weapon as a bonus feat at 1st level.
-This racial trait replaces the adaptability racial trait.
 - **Arcane Training(4 CP)**: Half-elves occasionally seek tutoring to help them master the magic in their blood.
 Half-elves with this racial trait have only one favored class, and it must be an arcane spellcasting class.
 They can use spell trigger and spell completion items for their favored class as if one level higher (or as a 1st-level character if they have no levels in that class).
 - **Drow Magic**: A few half-elves with [drow](https://www.d20pfsrd.com/bestiary/monster-listings/humanoids/drow-common) ancestry exhibit the innate magic of that race.
 Half-elves with this trait have [drow](https://www.d20pfsrd.com/bestiary/monster-listings/humanoids/drow-common) blood somewhere in their background, and can cast [*dancing lights*](https://www.d20pfsrd.com/magic/all-spells/d/dancing-lights), [*darkness*](https://www.d20pfsrd.com/magic/all-spells/d/darkness), and [*faerie fire*](https://www.d20pfsrd.com/magic/all-spells/f/faerie-fire) each once per day, using the half-elf’s character level as the [caster level](https://www.d20pfsrd.com/magic#TOC-Caster-Level) for these [spell-like abilities](https://www.d20pfsrd.com/magic#TOC-Spell-Like-Abilities-Sp-).
 - **Dual Minded**: The mixed ancestry of some half-elves makes them resistant to mental attacks.
 Half-elves with this racial trait gain a +2 bonus on all [Will](https://www.d20pfsrd.com/gamemastering/combat#TOC-Will) saving throws.